 The story that Eve Bunting tells in Smoky Night is both simpler and more difficult than the saint stories.
 Daniel, the boy who narrates the story, isn’t asked to do anything particularly heroic.
 He doesn’t do anything to put himself in danger, or to rescue someone else from danger.
 But he is in danger.
 His neighborhood has broken out in riots.
 He watches from his window and tries to understand.

 His mother gives him brief, simple answers.
 When the story came out, some considered the answers too brief, too simple.
 They wanted his mom to explain the riots that the story was (rather loosely) based on.
 But if Bunting had done that, the story would have been about a particular riot.
 This way, it’s universal.

 And, for the purposes of the story, it makes sense that the answers would be brief.
 No doubt Daniel and his mom have talked about the issues facing their neighborhood before that night.
 But her focus is not on the causes, the history.
 Those matter, but this night, she is focused on keeping herself and her son safe.

 And Daniel wants to keep his cat safe, too.
 When the building is set on fire, he thinks he’s lost her.
-His neighbor’s cat is also missing.
+The cat that belongs to his neighbor, Mrs. Kim, is also missing.
 The cats don’t like each other much.
-Daniel and his mom don’t care much for the neighbor.
+Daniel and his mom don’t care much for Mrs. Kim.
 But there was no time to look for the cats with the building on fire.